city41/ereader-pixel-pup/README.md

 Once you have puzzle.json and the corresponding pngs all set, run `make puzzle` to generate the puzzle pack raws.
 You need node and yarn installed for this.

+#### Puzzle generation output

+In `puzzles/output` will be several files generated:

+- puzzlepack.raw - the file you care about, this is an ereader card ready to be loaded into mGBA, or converted into an image and printed.
+- puzzlepack.asm - The puzzle pack binary in asz80 format.
+This was originally created to embed puzzles directly into the main card for easier development loops, but is now ignored.
+- puzzlepack.bin - The raw assembled binary of your puzzlepack.
+- puzzlepack.c and puzzlepack.h - The puzzle pack binary in a C char array for embedding into a C program.
+I originally tried writing Pixel Pup in C. This file is now ignored.
+- puzzlepack.decoded.bin - the raw file decoded.
+This is used by the integration tests.
+- puzzlepack.vpk - the puzzle pack binary compressed using Nintendo's vpk0 compression.
+This is what gets encoded into a raw.

 ## Building on other OSes

 I have never tested this.
 But basically you will need to get the proper ereader tools, place them in `bin/`, and then update the Makefile accordingly.